Fendo181/laravel_tutorial/text/Origin.md

 Now you can use the Laravel installer to create new projects from the command line:

 laravel new links
 This will create a new directory at ~/Sites/links and install an stock Laravel project.
-Visiting links.dev in the browser now shows the default Laravel welcome page:
+Visiting links.test in the browser now shows the default Laravel welcome page: